 8 Simple Steps To a Neighborhood Matching Grant

-- Read the Neighborhood Matching Grant Information thoroughly.
+- Read the Neighborhood Matching Grant Information (PDF) thoroughly.

 - Choose a project(s) through group discussion with your neighbors.